legobridge/legobridge.github.io/_posts/2023-03-10-chatgpt-faq.md

-ChatGPT doesn’t actually “remember” anything.
+ChatGPT **doesn’t actually “remember” anything**.
 Since at its core, it is just a Transformer model with a [max input sequence length of 4096 tokens](https://help.openai.com/en/articles/6787051-does-chatgpt-remember-what-happened-earlier-in-the-conversation), each time the model generates some text, it is only going off of what it received as its 4k token input.
 Every time you enter a prompt into ChatGPT, it feeds in as much of the current conversation as it can back into the model, and generates fresh response text.